 Bedford Park is an elegant and diverse residential community characterized by well-maintained pre-war apartment buildings and free-standing homes from the late 19th and early 20th centuries.
-The adjoining Moshulu Parkway and the New York Botanical Garden give the neighborhood a bucolic character.
-Unfortunately, the neighborhood is facing significant development pressures, so the Bedford Moshulu Community Association has mobilized to safeguard the community’s history and character and protect the neighborhood from out-of-scale development.
+The adjoining Mosholu Parkway and the New York Botanical Garden give the neighborhood a bucolic character.
+Unfortunately, the neighborhood is facing significant development pressures, so the Bedford Mosholu Community Association has mobilized to safeguard the community’s history and character and protect the neighborhood from out-of-scale development.
 The group intends to raise awareness of the area’s historic quality and to submit a proposal for historic district status from the LPC.

 Chinatown and Little Italy, Manhattan